 Review our surveys deep dive to learn more about the purpose of each survey and the data collected in each one.

-Participants complete their 360 self-assessment and invite colleagues to provide feedback at the designated timeframe during your program, typically soon after matching with their coach or completing their first meeting.
-The assessment is most often used as a tool to kickoff a program so participants can discover insights about themselves and identify leadership opportunities to focus on.
+Participants complete their 360 Feedback and gather input from colleagues at the designated timeframe during your program, typically soon after matching with their coach or completing their first meeting.
+360 Feedback is most often used as a tool to kickoff a program so participants can discover actionable insights about themselves and identify leadership opportunities to focus on in coaching.

 How can I learn more?